jmesnil/helm-charts-temp/charts/eap7-with-operator/README.md

 ```
 eap74:
   deploy:
-    # disable deployment by the Helm Chart as it will done with the EAP Operator
     enabled: false
 ```

+Instead, this example will deploy the application with the EAP Operator.
 The EAP Operator defines a `WildFlyServer` resource that declares how the EAP application is deployed:

 ```